 20. Encourages Member States, international development institutions and other stakeholders, including those in the private sector, to promote accessibility, including through the application of universal design in all aspects of urban and rural development, including the planning, design and construction of physical and virtual environments, public spaces, transportation and public services, as well as to promote access to information and communication, including information and communications technologies and systems, to ensure that accessibility is promoted to achieve inclusive societies and development;

 21. Encourages Member States to eliminate barriers faced by persons with disabilities in accessing water, sanitation and hygiene, including physical, institutional, social and attitudinal barriers, and recognizing that assistive technologies help in making water, sanitation and hygiene accessible;

+21 Bis.
+Calls upon Member States and other stakeholders to include persons with

+disabilities in all stages of policy and decision-making related to COVID-19 response and

+recovery, as well to eliminate barriers and discrimination against persons with disabilities, in

+particular women and girls and those in vulnerable situations, in accessing support and health-

+care services on an equal basis with others, and to prevent, monitor and address the

+disproportionate effects of the pandemic on persons with disabilities including the lack of

+accessible communications, support and services, as well as the unique challenges and barriers

+they will face following the end of the pandemic; (Agreed language OP 24 of the COVID

+Omnibus resolution)

 22. Urges Member States to strive to ensure that persons with disabilities have access to rehabilitation and other independent living services and assistive technologies to enable them to maximize their well-being and realize their independence and full participation in society;

 23. Urges Member States and regional and local governments to promote appropriate measures in cities and other human settlements that facilitate the access of persons with disabilities, on an equal basis with others, to the physical environment of cities, in particular to public spaces, public transport, housing, workplaces, water and sanitation, education and health facilities, public information and communication (including information and communications technologies and systems) and other facilities and services open or provided to the public in both rural and urban areas to reduce the inequalities and expedite inclusive and sustainable development for persons with disabilities;